Ackee-Blockchain-Education/SOS-092023-Task4-Template/README.md

 Here's how it works:

 1. Someone wants to **create a tweet**.
 The tweet includes a topic and content.
-The topic can be up to 32 bytes in size, and the content can be up to 500 bytes.
+The topic can be up to **32 bytes** in size, and the content can be up to **500 bytes**.
 The topic serves as one of the seeds for a PDA account (for the Tweet Account), ensuring that a user can create more than one tweet.

 2. When someone wants to **add a reaction** to a tweet, the program creates a new reaction account (which also has a PDA) and stores important data in it.
 The seeds for the PDA are chosen to prevent more than one reaction per user on one tweet.

 3. Lastly, there are **comments**.
 A comment includes various fields.
-One of the variables is called content, which is also limited to a length of 500 bytes, and it stores the text content of the comment.
+One of the variables is called content, which is also limited to a length of **500 bytes**, and it stores the text content of the comment.
 The content field is also used as input into the PDA of the comment account.
 **Your task is to understand how the program works and implement all parts marked as TODO**.